imofix/imofix-data-import/spec/data-buckets/property-portfolio.md

 | `phone` |  | `string` | `+41 12 345 67 89` |
 | `language` | The person's preferred language | `string` | `en` |
 | `roles` | The codes for the person's roles (for the given property) | `[string]` |  |

+When both property contacts and employees are provided, employees have precedence.

 ## Property Contractor